oracle/oci-typescript-sdk/lib/licensemanager/README.md

-# OCI NodeJS client for License Manager Service
+# OCI Node.js client for License Manager Service

 This module enables you to write code to manage resources for License Manager Service.